PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 - For `Upcoming` tab,
   - Values are: `Next 12 months`, `This Year`, `Custom`, `All Time`.
 Default value is `Next 12 months`.
+  - If task having Due date range, then filter will show task based on the from date of the date range.
   - On click of `Custom` , opens a Custom dialog where user enter a `From` and `To` date.
 Past date is not allowed
   - Validation for `From` & `To` are done in following sequence
     1. First check if date is valid or not.
 If invalid shows error `Invalid Date`
     2. Date is past date or not.
 If past dates shows error `Past date is not allowed`
     3. `From` date is higher than `To` date or not.
 Otherwise shows error : Date must be >= 'From date'

 #### Repeats On

 - It is a multi select filter.
 Default value is `All`.
 Possible values are: `All`,  `Monthly`, `Quarterly`, `Semi-Annual`, `Yearly`.
 - It is applicable only for `Recurring` tab.
 - When multiple values are selected, shows proper name in this field.
 For e.g Suppose user selects 2 values `Semi-Annual` & `Yearly`, `Repeats on` field shows `2 Options`.

 #### Include Tax Component